Srebrenica massacre: Denial

 Scepticism has ranged from challenging judicial recognition of the killings as genocide, to the denial of a massacre having taken place.
-The finding of genocide by the ICJ and ICTY, has been disputed on evidential and theoretical grounds.
+The finding of genocide by the ICJ and ICTY has been disputed on evidential and theoretical grounds.
 The number of the dead has been questioned as has the nature of their deaths.
 It has been alleged that considerably fewer than 8,000 were killed and/or that most died in battle, rather than execution.
 It has been claimed the interpretation of "genocide" is refuted by the survival of the women and children.

-According to the Radislav Krstić appellate judgment:
+In the Radislav Krstić judgment, the Appeals Chamber found:

-“The decision not to kill the women or children may be explained by the Bosnian Serbs’ sensitivity to public opinion.
+The decision not to kill the women or children may be explained by the Bosnian Serbs' sensitivity to public opinion.
 In contrast to the killing of the captured military men, such an action could not easily be kept secret, or disguised as a military operation, and so carried an increased risk of attracting international censure… The international attention focused on Srebrenica, combined with the presence of UN troops in the area, prevented those members of the VRS Main Staff who devised the genocidal plan from putting it into action in the most direct and efficient way.
-Constrained by the circumstances, they adopted the method which would allow them to implement the genocidal design while minimizing the risk of retribution.”
+Constrained by the circumstances, they adopted the method which would allow them to implement the genocidal design while minimizing the risk of retribution."

+Moreover, as the trial itself had emphasized, the description of those killed by the VRS as being "men of military age" was itself a "misnomer" as included were "boys and elderly men normally considered to be outside that range".

 During the war, Milošević had effective control of most Serbian media.
 Following its end, denial of Serbian responsibility for the killings was widespread among Serbians.
 Sonja Biserko and Edina Bečirević, have pointed to a culture of denial of the genocide in Serbian society.